What child hasn’t looked up at the clouds and wondered what it would be like to fly?

 A lot of people put away their childhood infatuations, but Chengery never did; and in September he started what surely was a dream job for someone whose twin passions are aviation and communications: Editorial Specialist for Global Engagement at American Airlines’ CR Smith Museum in Fort Worth, Texas.
 That means he works with programming that explains the carrier’s history to visitors and explores the more complicated question: “What does it take to run an airline?”

 How did Chengery—a cheerful 20-something who describes himself as “a complete aviation dork”—land such a well-fitting job?
-He credits Georgetown University’s graduate program in Integrated Marketing Communications, and especially its final Capstone course, which enables students to work on a project with a company or organization of their choosing.
+He credits Georgetown University’s Master's in Integrated Marketing Communications program, and especially its final Capstone course, which enables students to work on a project with a company or organization of their choosing.

 “It’s something I know never would have happened if it wasn’t for Georgetown,” said Chengery, who also credits faculty members with industry experience.